alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 Like most AI applications, the AI is the easy part, and engineering everything around it is the hard part.
 To write a game AI, we first need to implement the rules of the game in code.
 We'll be implementing the HTML5 version of the game, since it has a few changes from the Flash version that make it much easier to get a high score.
-The most important one is that you can earn points in Zen Mode, which removes the point thresholds that can cause you to fail levels in the Flash version.
+The most important one is that you can earn points in Zen Mode, which removes the point thresholds that can cause you to fail levels and Game Over early in the Flash version.

 To represent the game, we'll view it as a **Markov decision process (MDP)**, since that's the standard formulation people use in the literature.
 A Markov decision process is made of 4 components:

 * The state space, covering all possible states of the game.
 * The action space, covering all possible actions from a given state.
 * The transition dynamics, describing what next state you'll reach after doing an action.
-* The reward, which should depend only on the current state and action.
+* The reward, how much we get for doing that action.
 We are trying to maximize the total reward over all timesteps.

 Translating Destruct-o-Match in these terms,

 * The state space is the shape of the grid and the color of each block in that grid.
 * The possible actions are the different groups of matching color.
 * The transition dynamics are the application of gravity after a group is removed.
-* The reward is the number of points the removed group is worth, and the end score bonus if no more moves are possible.
+* The reward is the number of points the removed group is worth, and the end score bonus if we've run out of moves.

-The reward is the easiest to implement, and follows this scoring table.
+The reward is the easiest to implement, following this scoring table.

 <table class="centered-table" style="margin-bottom:15px;">
   <thead>